adiladawi/data-visualization-patterns/display-patterns/Hierarchies/A61Tree_DiagramR.md

 ================

 For implementation of pattern Tree Diagram in R, it use the package "diagram".
-This package include functions for visualising simple graphs (networks), plotting flow diagrams.
+This package include functions for visualises simple graphs (networks) based on a transition matrix, utilities to plot flow diagrams, visualising webs, electrical networks, ...
+(Soetaert, 2014)[1].

 Data Set
 --------